 Sleep deprivation in adults is typically due to one of a few factors.

 The less sleep achieved and the longer the pattern continues, the more severe the negative effects of sleep deprivation will be.
-Everyone needs both “rapid eye movement” (REM) and “non-REM” sleep.

 Teenagers often do not get enough sleep because of staying up late using the computer, phone, or TV.
 They often want more time at night to “wind down” and relax after a demanding day.
 This especially happens if homework takes a while to complete at night.

 Feeling stressed and overwhelmed in general is another factor.
 The effects of a poor diet, too little exercise during the daytime, and a lack of sunlight exposure may also be involved.
 Engaging in stimulating activities before bed, like playing video games, may also raise the heart rate or increase alertness.
 Research suggests college-aged individuals get on average about 6–7 hours of sleep per night.
-An “overload of activities,” including studying, socializing, working and staying up late using the internet, is causing the issue. (
+An “overload of activities,” including studying, socializing, working and staying up late using the internet, is causing the issue.
+(8)

-1) Another study found that up to 87 percent of teens (almost 9 of every 10) are sleep deprived! (
+Another study found that up to 87 percent of teens (almost 9 of every 10) are sleep deprived!
+Students who get six or fewer hours of sleep per night report feeling more tired, stressed, and depressed.
+(9)

 Sleep Deprivation Symptoms